oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 ### Dependencies / Related Features and Projects

-Attaching shared disk will not consume new Quota resource.
+Attaching shareable disk will not consume new Quota resource.
 Affected oVirt projects:

 *   API
 *   CLI